onedata/onedata-documentation/docs/user-guide/overview.md

 * support a wide range of applications involving geographically distributed data,
 * combine data from different storage systems under one consistent namespace,
-* enable data copies and movement across geographically distributed locations through replication and managed transfers between Providers,
+* enable data copies and movement across geographically distributed locations through replication and managed transfers between providers,
 * allow distributed data to be processed in parallel across multiple locations.

 ## Access to resources